Satria Pertiwi Complex

-The Satria Pertiwi Complex is the official residence and office of the premier of Sarawak, replacing Wisma Bapa Malaysia.
-It is located in Petra Jaya, Kuching.
-The complex is nicknamed the "White House of Sarawak" by locals due to its architectural style similar to the White House.
-It was officially inaugurated on 4 August 2025 by the 8th Governor of Sarawak, Wan Junaidi Tuanku Jaafar.
-The date also coincided with the 75th birthday of the Premier of Sarawak, Abang Johari Tun Openg.
+Satria Pertiwi Complex (Malay:Kompleks Satria Pertiwi) is the official residence and office of the premier of Sarawak.
+It replaced Wisma Bapa Malaysia as the official seat of the Premier's Office and is located in Petra Jaya, Kuching.
+Owing to its white façade, monumental scale, and Neoclassical architectural style, the complex has been nicknamed the "White House of Sarawak" by local residents because of its resemblance to the White House.

+The complex was officially inaugurated on 4 August 2025 by the eighth Governor of Sarawak, Wan Junaidi Tuanku Jaafar.
+The inauguration coincided with the 75th birthday of the Premier of Sarawak, Abang Johari Tun Openg.